-These travel tools are a great way to know exactly what you need to prepare for on your International travel.
+These travel tools are a great way to know exactly what you need to prepare for your Domestic & International travel.
 Make sure you check back here often to make sure you don’t forget anything.

 Travel Insurance

 This is always a must to protect before and during a trip for any unexpected occurrences or illnesses.
-Please contact us for a customized quote.
+You may purchase travel insurance (under written by AIG) by clicking HERE.

 Travel Documents